pufffs/state-abstraction/README.md

 # state abstraction
-The implementation of the paper: Forward and Backward State Abstraction for OPE
+The implementation of the paper: Forward and Backward State Abstractions for OPE